VIN-y/MissChanger/CADs/README.md

 ## v1 - MVP (Minimum Viable Product)

 The purpose of **v1** is to provide the option with the bare minimum hardware required to have the MissChanger up and run.
-This series is for those who are price conscious or do not need a dedicated tool-changer all the time, as the most expensive part of the build will be the toolheads themselves.
+This series is for those who are price conscious or do not need a dedicated tool-changer all the time.
+The most expensive part of a v1 build will be the toolheads themselves.

 ## v2 - Tool-changer focused design